 The computation of directional H/V spectral ratio or polarization analysis is useful to reveal asymmetries in the ambient vibration wave-field.
 Different effects can induce such a behavior: 2D/3D structure, topographic effects or a non-homogeneous distribution of the noise sources.
 If a strong directionality is found by the analysis, it is generally recommended to carry out further investigations to properly address the origin of polarization.
-By processing the directional H/V ratios at all the recording stations of the two arrays (e.g. Figure 9) it is possible to observe an overall isotropy of the wave-field in the whole analyzed frequency range.
-In particular, the fundamental frequency peak at about 9 Hz does not show any preferential directionality pattern between the different station locations.
+By processing the directional H/V ratios at all the recording stations of the two arrays (e.g. Figure 9) it is possible to observe an overall isotropy of the wave-field in the whole analyzed frequency range with the exception of the fundamental frequency peak (about 1.7 Hz), which shows a strong preferential alignment along NE-SW, stable between the different station locations of the array.
+Such behavior is of difficult interpretation; the hypothesis of dipping layer should be rejected by the confirmed stability of the resonance peak at the different measuring places.
+Topography features have no apparent relation with such directionality.
+The possibility of anisotropic noise source distribution will be later discussed in light of f-k analysis results.